MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ![Google Chrome's trace viewer example]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/trace-example.png "Google Chrome's trace viewer example")

+And finally, let's build real traces!

 # The result

 Let's take everything, build some projects and see what's going on!

+## Blank project

 If you create a blank `C++ Win32 Console Application` in Visual Studio 2015 with the default configuration, this is how it looks like:

 ![Blank project flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/blank-project-flame-graph.png "Blank project's flame graph"){: .align-center}

+See how it has two `CL` tasks?
+One is the pre-compiled header and the other one is the main file.

+## GameBoy emulator

 This is the trace from my GameBoy emulator (we'll try to improve it in the next post):

 ![GameBoy emulator flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/gameboy-emulator-flame-graph.png "GameBoy emulator's flame graph"){: .align-center}

+See how it's using several `NodeId` and each one has a number of *timelines*?
+They represent projects with dependencies!

+The top-level Solution executes a `MSBuild` task to build `MainWindows.vcxproj.metaproj` (within the same `NodeId`) and `Test.vcxproj.metaproj` (in a separate `NodeId`).
+Both wait for `GameBoy.vcxproj.metaproj` to finish, which in turn waits for `LogLibrary.vcxproj.metaproj` to build...

+It's a bit complex because of the (seemingly) arbitrary `NodeId` switches, but that's the process!
+Remember, these `.vcxproj.metaproj` are generated from the `.sln` file!

+## Bruce Dawson's parallel build

-While investigating slow compile times I read [this blog post](https://randomascii.wordpress.com/2014/03/22/make-vc-compiles-fast-through-parallel-compilation/){:target="_blank"} by [@BruceDawson0xB](https://twitter.com/BruceDawson0xB){:target="_blank"} and it helped a lot.
+Finally, while investigating slow compile times I read [this blog post](https://randomascii.wordpress.com/2014/03/22/make-vc-compiles-fast-through-parallel-compilation/){:target="_blank"} by [@BruceDawson0xB](https://twitter.com/BruceDawson0xB){:target="_blank"} and it helped me a lot.
 This is its trace:

 ![Random ASCII parallel project flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/random-ascii-parallel-flame-graph.png "Random ASCII's parallel project flame graph"){: .align-center}

+If you want to know why there are that many `CL` tasks, I invite you to check his blog post!

 ---